telerik/blazor-docs/components/chart/types/heatmap.md

 ### Color

 The `Color` parameter controls the general color pallete for the markers of the Heatmap.
 The individual color gradient of the marker would be part of the color pallete set through the `Color` parameter.
-The invidual color set to the markers is done over the value bound to the `Field` - the higher the value the darker the color.
+The invidual marker color set to the markers depends the value bound to the `Field` - the higher the value the darker the color.

 >caption Change the Color of the Heatmap.
 The result from the code snippet below.